lanxiang1017/DynamicBadPairMining_ICLR24/README.md

 This repository contains codes for demonstration of integrating DBPM into SimCLR.
 Codes will be made publicly available.

 ## Dataset and preprocessing
 1. Here we use the PTB-XL dataset as an example.
-To acquire the data, kindly follow the guidelines at [https://physionet.org/content/ptb-xl/1.0.1/].
+Data can be downloaded at https://physionet.org/content/ptb-xl/1.0.1/.
-2. Specify both the raw data path and output path for processed data in 'data_processing/process_ptbxl.py'.
+2. Specify the path of both raw data and processed data in 'data_processing/process_ptbxl.py'.
 3. `python process_ptbxl.py`

 ## Run task